pmbrull/azure-ds-examdp100-notes/02-build-AI-solutions-with-AMLS/README.md

 You can interact directly with a datastore via the SDK and *pass data references* to scripts that need to access data.

+> OBS: For blobs to work correctly as a datastore and be accessible in the code to upload / download, the storage account should be Standard / Hot, not Premium!

 #### Working directly with a datastore

 ```python